emosuka/alpaca_lora_4bit/README.md

-# Alpaca Lora 4bit, long-range and other experiments
+# 4bit quantized LLaMA, long-range (and other) experiments using LoRA

 Forked from: https://github.com/johnsmith0031/alpaca_lora_4bit.git